Sleeping with the Enemy

 Sleeping with the Enemy is a 1991 American psychological thriller film directed by Joseph Ruben and starring Julia Roberts, Patrick Bergin, and Kevin Anderson.
 The film is based on Nancy Price's 1987 novel of the same name.
-Roberts plays a woman who fakes her own death and moves from Cape Cod to Cedar Falls, Iowa, to escape from her controlling, obsessive, and abusive husband, but finds her peaceful new life interrupted when he discovers her actions and tracks her down.
+Roberts plays a woman who fakes her own death and moves from Cape Cod to Cedar Falls, Iowa, to escape her controlling, obsessive, and abusive husband, but finds her peaceful new life interrupted when he discovers her actions and tracks her down.

-Sleeping with the Enemy was released theatrically on February 8, 1991.
+Sleeping with the Enemy was released theatrically by 20th Century Fox on February 8, 1991.
 It received generally negative reviews from critics, but it was a box-office success, grossing $175 million on a production budget of $19 million.
 The film also broke the record at the time for the highest domestic opening for a film with a female lead, grossing $13 million on its opening weekend and surpassing the previous record held by Aliens, which grossed $10 million in its first weekend.

 Plot

-Laura Burney has a seemingly idyllic life and a happy marriage to Martin, a successful Boston investment counselor, and they live in a luxurious home overlooking the sea of Cape Cod.
+Laura Burney appears to have an idyllic life and a happy marriage to Martin, a successful Boston investment counselor.
 Beneath Martin's charming, handsome exterior, however, is an obsessive and controlling person who has physically, emotionally, and sexually abused Laura throughout their nearly four-year marriage.
-Then, in a recurring pattern, he apologetically showers her with flowers and gifts.
+In a recurring pattern, he apologetically showers her with flowers and gifts following his acts of abuse.

-Martin accepts an invitation from their neighbor, a doctor, for an evening sail, despite knowing that Laura fears water and cannot swim.
-As a severe storm unexpectedly breaks, Martin and the doctor struggle to control the vessel, while Laura is swept overboard.
-After an extensive Coast Guard search, Laura's body is never recovered, and she is presumed dead from drowning, leaving Martin inconsolable.
+Martin accepts an invitation from a neighbor for an evening sail.
+Although he believes that Laura fears water and cannot swim, he takes her with him anyway.
+As a severe storm unexpectedly breaks, Martin and the doctor struggle to control the vessel and Laura appears to be swept overboard.
+After an extensive Coast Guard search, Laura's body is never recovered.
+She is presumed dead from drowning, leaving Martin inconsolable.

-Laura is revealed to actually be alive.
-After secretly learning to swim, she planned to fake her own death to escape Martin's abuse.
+Laura is actually alive.
+After secretly learning to swim, she faked her own death to escape Martin's abuse.
 During the storm, she jumped overboard, swam ashore, and returned home.
-She cut her hair, donned a wig, flushed her wedding ring down the toilet, and took her stashed belongings and money and headed to a nearby bus station.
+She then cut her hair, donned a wig, flushed her wedding ring down the toilet, retrieved her stashed belongings and money, and headed to a nearby bus station.

-Laura moves to Cedar Falls, Iowa.
-Previously, she had told Martin that her blind, stroke-impaired mother, Chloe, had died, but Laura had secretly moved Chloe to an Iowa nursing home.
+Laura relocates from Cape Cod to Cedar Falls, Iowa.
+Previously, she had told Martin that her blind, stroke-impaired mother, Chloe, had died; however, Laura had secretly moved Chloe to an Iowa nursing home.
 Laura rents a house, finds a job, and settles into a new life as "Sara Waters".
 Her neighbor, Ben Woodward, a young drama teacher at a local college, is attracted to Laura, though he suspects she has a checkered past.
 They have an agreeable date, but when a kiss turns more physical, Laura resists and demands that Ben leave.
 She later admits to him that she escaped an abusive marriage.